haobuhaoo/tp/docs/DeveloperGuide.md

     - `delete-homework` — to remove homework entries.
   - Extended the `Person` and `AddressBook` models to include homework lists and handled data persistence through JSON storage.
   - Updated the UI (`PersonCard`) to display homework details with due dates and status badges.
   - Created `JsonAdaptedHomework` for saving of homework data

-## Appendix: Planned Enhancements